heinovski/plafosim/README.md

 ### Faster Simulation

-You can speed up the simulation performance by enabling Python's optimization ```PYTHONOPTIMIZE```, e.g., in order to disable assertion:
+You can speed up the simulation performance by enabling Python's optimization ```PYTHONOPTIMIZE```, e.g., in order to disable assertions:

 ```PYTHONOPTIMIZE=1 plafosim```